Saturday, November 29, 2025

 Thursday, November 6, 2025

-My Ancestors in the American Revolutionary War: Pvt SIMON SIMONSE VAN ARSDALE Sr: Bucks County, Pennsylvania
+My Ancestors in the American Revolutionary War: Pvt SIMON SIMONSE VAN ARSDALE Sr of Bucks County, Pennsylvania

 DAR marker, Doylestown, Bucks, Pennsylvania